Open Conceptual Data Models

 Linked Data - What is It?

-A method for exposing, sharing & connecting data on the Web
+A method for exposing, sharing & connecting data

-Data Access
+Data Access & Manipulation by Reference

 -

-Open Data Access & Connectivity mechanism for the Web
+& Connectivity mechanism

-- A richer linking mechanism for the Web that takes us from
+- A richer hyperlinking mechanism that takes us from Hypertext Links (Document to Document) to

 Linked Data - Why Is It Important